isomerpages/gb-assist/pages/solutionrepo/solution990.md

 ### Description

-AZ Digital ordering solution provides an up scaling process in engaging customer s dining experience with .........
-1) Customer self-ordering kiosk providing a less face to face interaction and to ease the queue
-2) Mobility device via QR / App Ordering to enhance their ordering process .
+AZ Digital ordering solution provides an up scaling process in engaging customer s dining experience with .........1) Customer self-ordering kiosk providing a less face to face interaction and to ease the queue 2) Mobility device via QR / App Ordering to enhance their ordering process .

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_AZ_Digital_20200157_Annex_3_Part_5.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria